docker-flow/docker-flow-proxy/articles/docker-swarm.md

 ![Docker Swarm cluster with go-demo service scaled to five replicas](img/swarm-nodes-replicas.png)

-What happens if one of the containers is stopped or if the whole node fails?
+What happens if one of the containers is stopped or if the entire node fails?
 After all, processes and nodes do fail sooner or later.
-Nothing is perfect and we need to be prepared for such situations.
+Nothing is perfect, and we need to be prepared for such situations.

 Failover
 --------

 Fortunately, failover strategies are part of Docker Swarm.
 Remember, when we execute a `service` command, we are not telling Swarm what to do but the state we desire.
 In turn, Swarm will do it's best to maintain the specified state no matter what happens.

-In order to test a failure scenario, we'll destroy one of the nodes.
+To test a failure scenario, we'll destroy one of the nodes.

 ```bash
 docker-machine rm -f node-3